dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 * `tearDownAll` to optimize for testing performance
 * `tearDown` to optimize for test isolation

-Sometimes `imageCache.clear()` does not dispose images handle, but schedules dispocal no happen after rendering cyscles completion.
+Sometimes `imageCache.clear()` does not dispose the images handle, but schedules disposal to happen after the rendering cycle completes.
 If this is a case, `imageCache.clear()` needs to happen as last statement of the test, instead of in tear down, to allow the cycles to happen.